scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 2. A scientist who is experienced with time series analysis but is looking for **new features** that can better capture patterns within their data.

-3. A user of the ``cesium`` web front end who realizes she requires additional functionality and wishes to add additional stages to their workflow.
+3. A user of the ``cesium`` web front end who realizes they require additional functionality and wishes to add additional stages to their workflow.

 Our framework primarily implements "feature-based methods", wherein the raw